Table of Contents

 The Hanukkiah is a type of menorah or candelabra that holds 9 candles and has 8 branches.
 The Menorah is a similar candelabra with branches.
 However, it is a 7-lamp candelabra with 6 branches.

 Below, you will find answers to your Hanukkiah questions as well as more information about the difference between the Hanukkiah and the Menorah.

 The Hanukkiah is used as a symbol to observe and remember the Feast of Dedication, also known as the Festival of Lights or Hanukkah—a time when a small and humble priestly family, named the Maccabees, refused to allow the Hellenistic culture to cut off their devotion to the God of Israel.

 Hanukkah begins each year on the 25th of Kislev on the Jewish calendar.
 This Hebrew date typically falls in late November to the end of December according to the Gregorian calendar that most Westernized countries use.

-This year, 2021, Hanukkah begins November 28 and ends on December 6.
+This year, 2022, Hanukkah begins on December 18th and ends on December 26th.

 What is the History of the Hanukkiah?

 Around 167 BC, the Jewish people were living under a foreign power.
 Antiochus IV Epiphanes, the Greek Seleucid (Syrian) ruler at the time, outlawed the observance of the Sabbath, the Feasts, and circumcision.